 Stock-based payments are measured at their estimated fair value on the date of grant.
+Stock-based awards to non-employees are re-measured at fair value each financial reporting date until performance is completed.
 Stock-based compensation expense recognized during a period is based on the estimated number of awards that are ultimately expected to vest.
 For stock options and restricted stock that do not vest immediately but which contain only a service vesting feature, we recognize compensation cost on the unvested shares and options on a straight-line basis over the remaining vesting period.